 Marcus and Patricia Ogborn on behalf of themselves and others similarly situated v.
-Jim Zingale , Acting in her official capacity as the Executive Director, Florida Department of Revenue (Case No. 05-CA-1354) and DirecTV, Inc. and Echostar Satellite, LLC, n/k/a Dish Network, LLC. v.
+Jim Zingale, Acting in his official capacity as the Executive Director, Florida Department of Revenue (Case No. 05-CA-1354) and DirecTV, Inc. and Echostar Satellite, LLC, n/k/a Dish Network, LLC. v.
 Department of Revenue (Case No. 05-CA-1037) now Consolidated Case No. 05-CA-1037, Second Judicial Circuit.

 DirecTV, Inc. and Echostar Satellite, LLC, n/k/a Dish Network, LLC (DirecTV) have brought their action as a provider of direct-to-home services, while Marcus and Patricia Ogborn (The Ogborns) raise their challenge on behalf of a class of subscribers.
-These related cases challenge the statutory distinction made in the application of the Communications Services Tax to cable and direct-to-home satellite services.
-The main issue in these cases is whether the different communications services tax rates in section 202.12(1), Florida Statutes, for cable services (6.8%) and satellite services (10.8%), in isolation, without taking into account the entire tax scheme, violate the commerce Clause or Equal Protection Clause of the United States Constitution.
+These related cases challenge the statutory distinction made in the application of the

+Communications Services Tax to cable and direct-to-home satellite services.
+The main issue in these cases is whether the different communications services tax rates in Section 202.12(1), Florida Statutes, for cable services (6.8%) and satellite services (10.8%), in isolation, without taking into account the entire tax scheme, violate the Commerce Clause or Equal Protection Clause of the United States Constitution.

-The Ogborns appealed to the First District Court of Appeal the trial court's order granting the Department's motion to dismiss, which held that the Ogborns' constitutional challenge is an "as applied" challenge.
-On July 11, 2008, the First District reversed the trial court's dismissal and remanded the case to the trial court, holding that the Ogborns are claiming a facial challenge.
+The Ogborns appealed to the First DCA the trial court's order granting the Department's motion to dismiss, which held that the Ogborns' constitutional challenge is an "as applied" challenge.
+On July 11, 2008, the First DCA reversed the trial court's dismissal and remanded the case to the trial court, holding that the Ogborns are claiming a facial challenge.
 The cases now have been consolidated and will proceed as one action.
-The Florida Cable Telecommunications Association has been permitted to intervene in the consolidated case.
+The Florida Cable Telecommunications Association (FCTA) has been permitted to intervene in the consolidated case.
+On October 31, 2008, DirecTV amended its Complaint and on March 27, 2009, the Ogborns amended their class action complaint for a 2nd time.
+The Department filed a motion to dismiss DirecTV's amended Complaint on January 9, 2009, and filed a motion to dismiss the Ogborn's 2nd amended Complaint on April 27, 2009.
+The FCTA also filed a motion to dismiss DirecTV's amended Complaint.
+These motions to dismiss were heard by the Circuit Court Judge on October 14, 2009, and the parties are awaiting the Judge's written order.